chaudhary1337/chaudhary1337.github.io/TryHackMe/Madness.md

 # Madness

-Easy rated diffulty THM room.
-Lots of Staganography, and looking in the most obvious places for clues.
+Easy rated THM room.
+Lots of Steganography, and looking in the most obvious places for clues.
 Add to it some python3 scripting.
 Fun little priv-esc!

 ![THM room Madness image of a joker](https://i.imgur.com/Ord2COL.png)